 As with the subframe, the first thing we’ll do is place some lubrication all the way around the trailing arm hole and on each bushing.

 Please note: The trailing arm bushings are two different sizes.
 There is a thick and thin flange type.
-The thicker flange goes on the inside (of the car).
-The thinner flange is on the outside (furthest from the center of the car).
+The thinner flange goes on the inside (of the car).
+The thicker flange is on the outside (furthest from the center of the car).
+Easy way to remember that is with our cheezy little rhyme “thinner on the inner”.

 Just like the subframe bushings, these go in with a tap of the mallet.
 Now, we’re ready for the sleeve.
 Again, we’ll get plenty of lubrication through the bore.
 The bore on the trailing arms is serrated to hold extra lubricant.
 Get as much lubricant as you can in there.